switowski/europython2016/examples_to_use.md

 - Use iterator versions of functions when you need them (for example imap from itertools) - Python3 has most data structures as iterators

+- Use dictionary.iteritems() not, dictionary.items(): http://docs.quantifiedcode.com/python-anti-patterns/performance/not_using_iteritems_to_iterate_large_dict.html - only Python2

+- Try to use map(), filter() or reduce() to replace an explicit for loop, but only if you can use a built-in function: map with a built-in function beats for loop, but a for loop with in-line code beats map with a lambda function! - don't use those things, use list comprehensions of other stuff

 ## All examples: